 In addition, the school recognises the important role schools have in safeguarding children from Forced Marriage.
-(The Forced Marriage Unit has published Multi-agency guidelines, with pages 32-36 focusing on the role of schools.
+The Forced Marriage Unit has published Multi-agency statutory guidance, with pages 79-84 focusing on the role of schools and colleges.
+The school is clear

 School staff can contact the Forced Marriage Unit if they need advice or information.
-Contact: 020 7008 0151 or email: fmu@fco.gov.uk.)
+Contact: 020 7008 0151 or email: fmu@fco.gov.uk.